lucasSCsantos/node-ts-eslint-prettier-debug-template/README.md

-# Starter Kit for Node Expres server with Typescript, Eslint, Prettier and Debug Setup
+# Starter Kit for Node Express server with Typescript, Eslint, Prettier and Debug Setup